redux-form/redux-form/src/pages/examples/Deep.md

 Your synchronous validation function will be given the deep data structure and should return a deep data structure of errors.

+To learn how to have your actual field values to be arrays or objects, check the [Complex Values example](#/examples/complex).